zzjrabbit/marlin/docs/testing_spade.md

 Nonetheless, the essence of the above code is to expose an inverted wire which we pin to the value `42` (think of `assign`ing to an `output` in Verilog).

-Then, we'll make a new crate to use dumbname:
+Then, we'll make a new crate to use Marlin:

 ```shell
 mkdir test